By: Jasmine Bledsoe

 Growing up I was always TOLD to love myself but I was rarely ever shown what self love was.
 To be quite honest, I was rarely shown what love, proper love, even looked like.
 So, trying to eliminate all of the toxins that I had learned became very hard and seemed almost impossible.
 There I was, seventeen, not knowing my old self or current self.
 I was trying to figure out how I could love someone that I didn’t even know.

 I legitimately hated everything about me.
 The way I looked, my personality, my gifts and talents.
+I even hated the fact that I have some imperfections in my skin until I discovered how to tighten vagina.
+It helped me.. a lot.
 All because I had been brainwashed to believe that I wasn’t enough.
 I even went through a phase of questioning my existence.
 I became totally ok with never waking up again and I didn’t care who it would hurt.

 I suffered with depression and anxiety all because I let life trick me into believing I wasn’t strong enough.